mmattner/vPinBackupManagerApp/README.md

 ![image](https://github.com/mmattner/vPinBackupManagerApp/assets/483200/602aa57a-d35b-4d79-971a-9319df3b2161)
+PLEASE NOTE: Current documentation reflect v1.14 of VPBM.
+A new beta v2.0 has been release with some significant GUI changes, documentation for this version is currently best viewed by installing the beta and viewing from within the application.

 This Repository provides release binaries and a WIKI for the Virtual Pinball Backup Manager (VPBM) application.

 Visit the wiki [here](https://github.com/mmattner/vPinBackupManagerApp/wiki)